How to use Client Portal

 How to submit a request

-- A form opens.
-Fill in the required fields, review the text, and press submit (usually Submit or the localized equivalent).
+- Fill in required fields, review the text, and submit the form.

 Form fields: what to enter and why